inokawa/virtua/README.md

 Decreasing `overscan` prop may also improve perf in case that components are large and heavy.

+Virtua try to suppress glitch caused by resize as much as possible, but it will also require additional work.
+If your item contains something resized often, such as lazy loaded image, we recommend to set height or min-height to it if possible.

 #### What is `ResizeObserver loop completed with undelivered notifications.` error?

 It may be dispatched by ResizeObserver in this lib [as described in spec](https://www.w3.org/TR/resize-observer/#deliver-resize-error).
 If it bothers you,